-These peanut butter mousse tarts are lined with white chocolate bottoms and filled with sliced bananas and creamy peanut butter mousse.
+Peanut butter mousse tarts lined with white chocolate bottoms and filled with sliced bananas and creamy peanut butter mousse.

 Peanut Butter Mousse